SWERC 2017 was hosted by Télécom ParisTech, at the following address: Télécom ParisTech, 46 rue Barrault 75013 Paris, France (see map above)

 The closest subway stop to Télécom is Corvisart on Metro line 6.
 Nearby stops (15 min walking distance) include Cité universitaire (RER B), Denfert-Rochereau (RER B, Metro lines 4 and 6), Place d'Italie (metro lines 5, 6, 7), and tramway stop Stade Charléty (tram line 3b).

 The closest bus stop is Vergniaud (bus 62).
 Buses 21, 57, and 67 also stop close to Télécom.

-The banquet will take place at the Maison des polytechniciens, at the following address: Maison des polytechniciens, 12 rue de Poitiers, 75007 Paris, France (see the markers at the northwest on the map above).
+The banquet took place at the Maison des polytechniciens, at the following address: Maison des polytechniciens, 12 rue de Poitiers, 75007 Paris, France (see the markers at the northwest on the map above).

 You can reach the banquet venue from Télécom ParisTech by subway in about 40 minutes, using one ticket t+: walk to Corvisart (see map above), take Metro line 6 towards Charles de Gaulle-Étoile, change after 7 stops at Pasteur (without exiting the subway system, so keeping the same ticket) to take Metro line 12 towards Front populaire, get off after 7 stops at Solférino (see map above) and walk to the banquet venue.

 The most pleasant option to reach the banquet venue from Télécom ParisTech (if the weather permits) is to do the trip on foot.
 A detailed route is described on p4 of the contestant booklet.